thehelp/log-shim/README.md

 More discussion of central `bunyan` configuration: <https://github.com/trentm/node-bunyan/issues/116>

+### Debug

+It's key to remember that all [`debug`](https://github.com/visionmedia/debug) output is to stderr, and is only activated if the module in question is in your comma- or space-delimited `process.env.DEBUG` on process load.

 ## Detailed Documentation

 Detailed docs be found at this project's GitHub Pages, thanks to [`groc`](https://github.com/nevir/groc): <http://thehelp.github.io/log-shim/src/server/log_shim.html>